Long-term Accommodation Options When Doing a Gap Year New Zealand

 - Approach hostels – Hostels often provide work for accommodation or can at least point you in the right direction.

-- Browse the job listings – There’s not just jobs on there, but work for accommodation too.
+- Browse the job listings – There are not just jobs on there, but work for accommodation too.

 - Respond to “flatmates wanted” listings quickly – Give them a call quickly rather than texting days later.